garrandall/popular-music-data/tracks/rock-with-you-inner-circle.md

 Love is me
 Love is you
 All I wanna do is rock with you
-Shout it out an' tell ya friends too
+Shout it out and tell ya friends too
 Love is me
 Love is you
 This is what we wanna do